-Do a continuous slowstart (send data continuously at slowstart_rate), until the first loss, stop, allow the network to drain and repeat, gathering statistics on the last packet delivered before the loss, the loss pattern, maximum observed RTT and window size.
+Do a continuous slowstart (send data continuously at twice the implied IP bottleneck capacity), until the first loss, stop, allow the network to drain and repeat, gathering statistics on how many packets were delivered before the loss, the pattern of losses, maximum observed RTT and window size.
 Justify the results.
-There is not currently sufficient theory justifying requiring any particular result, however design decisions that affect the outcome of this tests also affect how the network balances between long and short flows (the "mice and elephants" problem).
+There is not currently sufficient theory justifying requiring any particular result, however design decisions that affect the outcome of this tests also affect how the network balances between long and short flows (the "mice vs elephants" problem).
 The queue at the time of the first loss should be at least one half of the target_RTT.

-This is an engineering test: It would be best performed on a quiescent network or testbed, since cross traffic has the potential to change the results.
+This is an engineering test: It must be performed on a quiescent network or testbed, since cross traffic has the potential to change the results.